 - Evolutionary purpose: let the organization adapt and grow, not be driven

 The book describes in detail how Teal organizations work and how they can be initiated.
 Laloux studied many organizations and through observation and engagement deduced what makes them work.
-They include organizations of all types, such as AES, Buurtzorg, FAVI, Morning Star, RHD, Sun Hydraulics, and Patagonia.
+While his deductions are a bit questionable, they include organizations of all types, such as AES, Buurtzorg, FAVI, Morning Star, RHD, Sun Hydraulics, and Patagonia.

-The world needs more Teal organizations so we can evolve as a society and a civilization.
+It is possible that the world needs more Teal organizations so we can evolve as a society and a civilization.
 First we shape our structures, and then our structures shape us, Winston Churchill said (attributed).
 Geary Rummler stated that if you put a good person in a bad system, the system wins every time.
 Our organizations influence our behaviours, as they compose a significant part of our social networks.
-Creating better organizations will give us the necessary “technology” to further develop.
+Creating better organizations will give us the necessary ‘technology’ to further develop.